oldmoe/litestack/README.md

 ### Rails

-Ultralite provides tight Rails integration and can be configured as follows
+litestack provides tight Rails integration and can be configured as follows

 #### ActiveRecord